port-labs/port-docs/docs/platform-overview.md

 ## Next steps

 The best way to get started with Port is by configuring some initial Blueprints and ingesting data into the platform.
-To do that, move on to the [Software Catalog](./software-catalog/) page
+To do that, move on to the [Software Catalog](./software-catalog/) page.